SupraJames/suprajames.github.io/about.markdown

 permalink: /about/
 ---

 OK, so there is not a lot here yet.
 Perhaps one day there will be!
+This would have been built by GP